What is the Board's role?

 Board of Education Meetings:

 The Board has a minimum of one regular meeting per month.
 The meeting will generally be held on a Thursday each month or as specified.
 Interested citizens are welcome to attend.
 The meetings are held at 7:00 p.m. at the Administration Building, 16931 South Grissom Drive, Tinley Park, IL.
-Please check the District calendar for dates and times of the meetings or the District website ksd140.org for the most up-to-date information.
+Please check the District website (ksd140.org) for the most up-to-date information.

 How are Board Meetings conducted?